ucsb-csw8/w22/faq.md

 In cases of **_documented_ emergency**, please, email _directly_ to the professor and provide the documentation that shows your name, the reason, and the date of the incident.

-See the [Due Dates](#due-dates) section below for more information about the zyBooks activities.
+See the [Due Dates](#due-dates) section below for more information about the extension for the zyBooks activities.